guanxiaohua/AutoSwitchAirport/README.md

 ## Misc

-To install terminal-notifier by "brew install terminal-notifer"
+To install terminal-notifier run "brew install terminal-notifer"

-To debug, just run: `sudo /Library/Scripts/toggleAirport.sh` and add echo's wherever you'd like
+To debug, just run: `sudo /Library/Scripts/toggleAirport.sh` and add echo's wherever you'd like, or you can put file 'statusChanged.sh' under same directory (/Library/Scripts/) and let it put the status change msg to wherever you like.